Table of Contents

 So critical thinking absolutely depends on traditions.
 There’s no question that critical thinking means something more than just accepting traditions; but it doesn’t mean you necessarily reject them, either.
 It just means that you’re not blindly following tradition for its own sake; rather, your relationship to your tradition is based on humility, creativity, skepticism, and all the other attributes of critical thinking.

-III.
+IV.
 Quotes about Critical Thinking

 “If I have seen further than others, it is because I have stood on the shoulders of giants.”
 (Isaac Newton)